 Part 2 – Understand ALL the costs before hiring your own marketing coordinator

 Whether or not you are actively marketing your firm, I’m sure at one point or another you’ve considered doing the marketing work yourself – or maybe even hiring (or assigning) an administrator to do it for you.
 Part 1 of this article compared doing your own marketing to painting your own house.
 While it’s certainly possible, you may get better results with a professional.
-Another option that many attorneys consider is hiring your own marketing person.
+Another option that many attorneys consider is hiring your own small law firm marketing person.
 Here are some factors to consider before you start interviewing candidates.

 I’ll save money by hiring my own marketing person